Sri Lanka finds blood clots among AstraZeneca recipients – latest updates

 Asian shares and US stock futures have fallen as concern about a resurgence of cases in some countries cast doubt on the strength of global growth and demand for crude oil.

-MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.6%.
-Australian stocks dr opped 1.25% and shares in China were down 0.46%.
+MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.6 percent.
+Australian stocks dropped 1.25 percent and shares in China were down 0.46 percent.

-Stocks in Tokyo slumped by 1.79% due the growing likelihood that Tokyo, Osaka and surrounding areas will be put on lockdown due to a new wave of virus infections.
+Stocks in Tokyo slumped by 1.79 percent due to the growing likelihood that Tokyo, Osaka and surrounding areas will be put on lockdown due to a new wave of virus infections.

 Brazil in talks to buy 100M more Pfizer/BioNTech doses